dagartga/dagartga/README.md

 #### Data Science Portfolio Website

 - #### [Homepage](https://dagartga.github.io/)
-    - **My main portfolio website that contains the following data science projects:**
+    - My main portfolio website that contains the following data science projects
 - #### [Quantifying Sales Uplift with Causal Impact Analysis](https://dagartga.github.io/2024/03/10/causal-impact.html)
     - Analyzed the impact of a "Delivery Club" special on sales for a grocery retailer using a Python causal impact library, revealing a 41.1% uplift in sales.
 - #### [Web App for Parkinson's Prediction using Boosted Models](https://dagartga.github.io/2024/03/21/parkinsons-classification.html)